 - Information regarding any citations issued as a result of the accident

-Although he can get some of this information on his own, but some could be lost forever.
+Although he can get some of this information on his own, some could be lost forever.
 Your Atlanta car wreck attorney is counting on you to do the right thing.

 Your Atlanta Car Wreck Attorney Doesn’t Care Why You Don’t Want to Call the Police